bernhardAxonIvy/doc/source/neo-designer/gettingstarted.rst

 .. rubric:: Add Configurations
 Configurations are the settings and parameters that define how an application behaves and interacts with other systems.
-Use the Variables Editor to create, delete, and editthe key and values of Variables.
+Use the :ref:`variables-editor` to create, delete, and edit the key and values of Variables.

 .. image:: /_images/neo/editor-variable.png